SONUSCORE THE ORCHESTRA – ANIMATED PERFECTION

 The library, in general, has a very aggressive and bitey sound.
 Not so much raw, but as if the players were asked to really dig in when playing.
 Perhaps the string players used a little more dark rosin on their bows, the brass aimed more directionally at the microphones and the wind players forced the notes a little more.
 It all sounds more intense, more red-blooded and militant.

 This all makes for loads of fun out of the box, but somewhat frustrating to reign in when you don’t need 80 players romping around ad infinitum throughout your arrangments.

-Ordinarily, there are a few ways you can try to avoid the tedious work arranging orchestral ostinatos, mostly using pre-recorded sample phrases in some kind of creative way to appear intentional.
-Of course, pre-recorded phrases means no matter how fantastic the scripted software is you are still fundamentally limited by the static recordings.
+Ordinarily, there are a few ways you can try to avoid the tedious work of arranging orchestral ostinatos, mostly using pre-recorded sample phrases in some kind of creative way to appear intentional.
+Of course, pre-recorded phrases mean no matter how fantastic the scripted software is you are still fundamentally limited by the static recordings.

 Though you could still consider The Orchestra a “Phrase” library, the phrasing comes from the clever step-sequencer and envelope curve engine, not pre-recordings.

-Sonuscore’s simplistically genius approach provides relatively small wave sample designed to work better as part of a sequence, ideally a multi-layered sequence.
+Sonuscore’s simplistically genius approach provides a relatively small wave sample designed to work better as part of a sequence, ideally a multi-layered sequence.
 The step-sequencer triggers the wave samples in a specific order, providing similar phrase performances but with far greater flexibility for arranging.

 The trade-off is as singular samples played outside the sequence as solo instruments don’t stand up as well, mostly in the release tails.

 The star feature is the core engine which allows up to five instruments to be played at once, each with a separate combination of mix, effect and rhythm or envelope curve generators.
 Though five slots might not sound like enough, thanks to the minimal system resource requirements (around 200meg per instance), you can comfortably load five, six or more instances as you need.